Back and Spinal Injuries in Nursing Home Patients

 Nursing home residents have a greater risk for back and spinal injuries than the general population, given their advanced years and present health complications.
 These residents require extensive care and supervision to protect them from falls, staff member abuse, and other causes of back and spinal injuries.

 Whether your injuries resulted in total paralysis or minor spinal damage, Nursing Home Justice will hold the at-fault party accountable for their actions.
-Contact our offices today at (303) 775-8128 to schedule a free consultation.
+Contact our offices today at (303) 775-8128 to schedule a free consultation with a nursing home neglect lawyer in Colorado.

 What are Back & Spinal Injuries?